Why I Don't Buy Trader Joe's Soaps Right Now

 Ingredients: “Contains: pure vegetable oils (olive, palm, and coconut oils, oatmeal, fragrances and/or essential oils.”

-Interestingly, they don’t list lye (sodium hydroxide) which is a key ingredient for making this kind of soap.
+Interestingly, they don’t list sodium hydroxide (lye) which is a key ingredient for making this kind of soap.
 Probably a label typo – a significant omission, since it’s a necessary ingredient.
 Maybe it’s not a complete list of ingredients?
 Not sure.
 I didn’t see ingredients listed elsewhere on the label.

-So, here’s a roundup of the OTHER soaps I found on the shelf, and what’s in them, and why I wouldn’t recommend purchasing any of them.
-(Statements of fact, presented below, are from the sources noted at the end of this article.)
+So, here’s a roundup of the OTHER soaps I found on the shelf, and what’s in them.

 Trader Joe’s Next to Godliness Oatmeal & Honey Soap Pure Vegetable